The 21 Savage & 22 Savage Fight Shouldn’t Happen

 — 22Savage (@IAM22SAVAGE) January 5, 2017

-It also doesn’t help when notorious hip hop instigator 50 Cent put the fight down with Soulja Boy’s and Chris Brown’s fight.
+It also doesn’t help when notorious hip-hop instigator 50 Cent put the fight down with Soulja Boy and Chris Brown’s fight.

 22 savage and 21 savage bout to fight it out too .
 Thanks to 50 Cent . pic.twitter.com/vMAQ6RJfZU